rolandocaldas/rolandocaldas/README.md

 ### Hi there 👋

-Programmer Analyst at Altia former Roi Scroll CTO.
+Senior Software Enineer at Pridatect.
+Former Programmer Analyst at Altia and Roi Scroll CTO.
 Proud coorganizer of PHP Vigo meetup and the craftsmanship conference PulpoCon.

 Speaker, trainer and mentor.
 SOLID follower and #RIGOR fan